ieee-vgtc/ieeevis.org/content/info/call-participation/application-spotlights.md

 This information will be published on ieeevis.org.
 During the time leading up to the conference, there will be regular check-ins by the spotlight co-chairs to provide support to organizers while they are setting up their spotlights.

+Feel free to contact us at [spotlights@ieeevis.org](mailto:spotlights@ieeevis.org) if you have any questions concerning submission, format, and content of your application spotlight.

 ## IMPORTANT DATES

 | Date | Activity |